zerok/speedtesting/README.md

 If you have InfluxDB installed somewhere else, you can specify its connection settings through various command-line flags on both scripts.

+## Continuous queries

+If you also want to have aggregates showing up on the rendered page, you can create the a handful of continuous queries inside InfluxDB that will be checked by the rendering script.
+You can find the statements for creating the queries inside the `continuous_queries.tick` file.

 ## Thanks

 Big thanks to Josef Schneider and Eva Silberschneider for the inspiration with